mackey123/The-Scottish-Highlands2/README.md

 ## Credit

-Fisrt I would like to thank my mentor Samantha for all the help and then the Code Institute!
+First I would like to thank my mentor Samantha for all the help and then the Code Institute!
 I have added links to all the relevant sites I adapted code from or used to aid in me the making of this site.

  ## BOOTSTRAP

 https://getbootstrap.com/docs/5.0/getting-started/introduction/

--Used for the shadow of elements my nav-bar and boiler plate.
+-Used for the shadow of elements my nav-bar and boiler plate and columns.

 ## W3C SCHOOLS